NicolaRonzoni/System-for-anomaly-detection/README.md

 It is always possible to restore data in Pandas once manipulation are computed on InfluxDB using the same scheme showed above.

+### Anomaly detection pipeline
+Functions and main jupyter for Clustering task and detection models of failures in pump water system